 Life doesn't feel so great.
 But because I'm human, my psychological defense mechanisms might kick in and tell me that this wasn't a failure - the patient just didn't give acupuncture a proper chance.
 I'd be less likely to store away the fact that Bladder 31 didn't seem to make a difference, because that wouldn't help me confirm what I'd like to see happening.

 So where does this leave me as a conscientious practitioner, wanting to give honest and realistic advice to people who seek my help?
 If you ask a skeptic, they'll tell you that any experiences I have as a practitioner are not evidence of any kind - a favourite mantra in these circles is 'the plural of anecdote is anecdotes, not evidence'.
-I would argue that clinical experience is valuable, despite problems such as confirmation bias.
+I agree that objective evidence is important, and should be continually sought, but I would also argue that clinical experience is valuable, despite problems such as confirmation bias.
 It may not be completely reliable, but over time, and when practitioners are conscious of their biases, useful information can be gathered and passed on.

 However, I do agree that nobody should just take my word for it (or the word of anyone else) - other forms of evidence should also be considered when deciding whether to give acupuncture a try.
-The scientific study of acupuncture is a thorny subject, and I won't go into detail here about its various inherent problems (Mel Hopper Koppelman discusses these eloquently on her blog if you're interested, for example here).
-And confirmation bias can be problematic here too - a skeptic who already believes acupuncture to be nonsense will naturally pick out negative studies, and a 'believer' will pick out the positive ones!
+The scientific study of acupuncture is a thorny subject, and I won't go into detail here about its various inherent problems (Mel Hopper Koppelman discusses these eloquently on her blog if you're interested, for example here.
+And for the views of someone who has arrived at different conclusions, you could try Prof. Edzard Ernst's blog here).
+Confirmation bias can be problematic in the scientific community too of course - a skeptic who has already made their mind up that acupuncture is nonsense will naturally focus on negative studies, and a 'believer' will pick out the positive ones!

 I run the risk of doing that here, but a recent systematic review seems to offer very good evidence that 'real' acupuncture is significantly more than just a placebo treatment, at least when it comes to certain conditions: